psf/black/docs/faq.md

 for 64-bit versions of Windows, Linux (via the manylinux standard), and macOS across all supported CPython versions.

-Platforms including musl-based and/or ARM linux distributions, and ARM Windows are currently **not** supported.
-These platforms will fallback to the slower pure Python wheel available on PyPI.
+Platforms including musl-based and/or ARM Linux distributions, and ARM Windows are currently **not** supported.
+These platforms will fall back to the slower pure Python wheel available on PyPI.

 If you are experiencing exceptionally weird issues or even segfaults, you can try